scottymade/mana/README.md

 # MANA - Double Your Claude Usage

 MANA optimizes the token-heavy tool outputs that eat through your Claude limits.
-File reads, command outputs, search results - they all get intelligently compressed before reaching Claude, saving 50-80% of tokens on every operation.
-Your prompts and Claude's responses stay untouched.
+File reads, command outputs, search results - they all get intelligently routed and compressed before reaching Claude, saving 50-80% of tokens on every operation.
+Keeping your context lean and keeping you coding longer without hitting usage caps!

-**Result: 2x the coding sessions from the same subscription.**
+**Result: 2x the coding sessions with no change to your workflow.**

 ---